 Ms. Zhang is currently the Compliance Data Analyst of Alpha Architect, where she develops and supports the company’s compliance program and operational infrastructure.
 In addition, Ms. Zhang provides database programming and process design to support the firm.
 She received her M.S. in Applied Economics from Lehigh University and a BBA in Finance from the Macau University of Science and Technology.

 Mr. Baxter is currently a Director of Portfolio Services at Alpha Architect, where he assists with operations, compliance, and accounting.
 He graduated with an MS in Finance from Zicklin School of Business at Baruch College in NYC and a BS in Chemistry from the University of Maryland.
-Mr. Baxter passed the CFA Level III exam in 2017.
+In addition, Mr. Baxter is a CFA® charterholder.
 He previously served as Assistant Director of Operations for Baxter Properties, a family real estate business, managing several commercial and residential buildings.

 Rich Shaner, CFA is a fundamental stock analyst that manages a value portfolio within a family fund and trades equity options as a valuation and hedging strategy.
 He graduated from The University of Colorado in 2001 with a degree in Kinesiology and Applied Physiology.
 Shortly thereafter he went to the floor of the Philadelphia Stock Exchange and spent several years as a market maker in equity options.
 In an effort to expand his knowledge of financial markets he sat for and earned the Chartered Financial Analyst designation.